NativeScript Blog

 </Link>

-The app currently uses an inline virtualRouteConfig inside tsr.config.json:
+The sample adds a /virtual subtree using an inline virtualRouteConfig inside tsr.config.json:

 {